AdiDwiv/MNazar/README.md

 #### 3. Map view
 ![Alt text](https://cloud.githubusercontent.com/assets/22662617/22574012/16c189fc-e97a-11e6-8dac-c5e8664636d1.jpg)
  * The app uses the Google Maps SDK for iOS to display user locations on an actual map.
- * The marker on the map tells the user how many hours he spent at the place along with his employee code.
+ * The marker on the map tells the user how many hours he spent at a place along with his employee code.

 #### 4. Sending data to server
  * The app sends the following data to the server in the form of JSON object-